ERISA for Registered Investment Advisers and Broker-Dealers

 U.S. companies rely more on private placements to finance corporate activity that any other means of financing.
 LawVisory has experience in every form of private placement.
-We have prepared issuances under Regulation D (including Rules 504, 506(b) and 506(c)), and assisted in transfers applying Regulation S, Rule 144, and Section 4(a)(7).
+We have prepared issuances under Regulation D (including Rules 504, 506(b) and 506(c)), and assisted in transfers applying Regulation S, Regulation A, Rule 144, and Section 4(a)(7).

 Our professionals have engaged in a wide variety of private placements, from straightforward issuances to large negotiated private placements with counsel representing other parties.
 Our team members have represented start-ups, angel investors, investment advisers and financial advisors, in all kinds of financing arrangements including, corporate shares, limited liability company membership interests, convertible notes, KISSs, and FASTs.

 A critical aspect of private offerings is ensuring compliance with the securities laws and mitigating foreseeable risk.
 Unintentional errors in the offering process may provide investors with recession of the transaction, if not more.
 Mishandled offerings may compel state or SEC enforcement action.
 LawVisory attorneys have served with regulators and self-regulatory organizations.
 We know what to look for and know how to properly structure private placements.